From kick-off to kick-start: How UEFA EURO helps develop women's football

 Supporting women in football leadership in Northern Ireland

-WFDP funding has been used by the Irish Football Association to support their Female Football Leaders Programme.
+WFDP funding has been used by the Irish Football Association to support its Female Football Leaders Programme.
 The course provides aspiring women leaders with the chance to develop their skills and rise to the top of the game.
-Nearly 150 women have graduated from the programme, and it’s recently led to the launch of a dedicated network of women working in football.
+Nearly 150 women have graduated from the programme, which has recently led to the launch of a dedicated network of women working in football.

 Identifying talented female coaches in Norway

-The Football Association of Norway has used WFDP support to help them achieve their aim of identifying and maximising the talent of the country’s UEFA A Licence female football coaches, preparing them for taking the UEFA Pro Licence and top positions as head coaches.
-The plan is a long-term commitment, but since the initiative was established, two female head coaches have already been appointed to teams in the men’s third division.
+The Football Association of Norway has used WFDP support to help it achieve its aim of identifying and maximising the talent of the country's UEFA A licence female football coaches, preparing them to take the UEFA Pro licence and top positions as head coaches.
+The plan is a long-term commitment, but since the initiative was established, two female head coaches have already been appointed to teams in the men's third division.

 Enhancing the fan experience in Switzerland